MarcoTerzulli/GAVI-Manderoli/README.md

 python main.py
 ```

-The GUI will be loaded.
+The GUI will be loaded.<br />
 **Common issue**: the previous command could raise an error (such as *"ValueError: unsupported pickle protocol*).
+Whoosh indexes are operating system dependent: you are probably using a different than the one was used to generate it.
-Whoosh indexes are operating system dependent; follow the next step to generate a new index.
+Follow the next step to generate a new index.

 ### Generating a new index